 Classified as a 'bittersharp' apple, the English consider it to be the standard cultivar for making a high-quality, single variety cider.
 A good harvest of medium-size, dark red apples; ripens early October.
 Don't eat it; cider it!

-The mid-late bloom makes it a good pollinizer for most every apple except the earliest blooming cultivars.
+The mid-late bloom (catagory 4) makes it a good pollinizer for most every apple except the earliest blooming cultivars.
 May have less tannins in warmer growing regions.
 High chill: 1000+ hours for best production.
 Tree tends to remain smaller and exhibits mild vigor.

 USDA Zone: 4-9